 Cultivation of Individual Agency

-Cultivation of individual agency, which is what R@W learning is about, means enabling the learner to use their existing knowledge intuitively and self-reflectively.
-This leads to self-organization and realization of the student’s full potential.
+Cultivation of individual agency, which is what R@W learning is about, means enabling the learner to use their existing knowledge intuitively, self-reflectively and confidently.
+This leads to self-organisation and realisation of the student’s full potential.

 The ripplework is a pattern of interactions between the learner (self) and their surroundings – surroundings that include nature, society, and technology (NST).
 Individual agency (IA) is cultivated by means of the interactions and feedback loops (∞) between the self and their NST surroundings, which can be condensed to a formula: